-Club meetings are held on the third Friday of the month at 10 AM.
-Contact Paul VE7PJO () for the location, but usually at the golf course or in the SAR building.
-On the first Friday of the month, we meet for coffee at the Salt Spring Island Golf and Country Club.
-On other Fridays, it is at the SAR building.

 Club meetings usually are held on the third Friday of the month at 10 AM at the SAR building.
 Coffee is at 10 am on other Fridays.
 On the first Friday of the month, it is at the Salt Spring Island Golf and Country Club.
 On other Fridays, it is at the SAR building.